 1. Schools That Don’t Abide by the New Limit – May face difficulties in renewals or expansions.

-2. Expansion Strategy Shift – Land purchase alone won’t raise limits; carpet area must grow.
-A school on 6,000 sqmt of land can run four sections per class if the built-up carpet area is 6,200 sqmt or more.
-In contrast, even a school on a larger plot of 8,000 sqmt or more cannot run four sections per class unless its built-up carpet area also meets the 6,200 sqmt requirement.
+2. Expansion Strategy Shift – Land purchase alone won’t raise limits; area must grow.
+A school on 6,000 sqmt of land can run four sections per class if the built-up area is 6,200 sqmt or more.
+In contrast, even a school on a larger plot of 8,000 sqmt or more cannot run four sections per class unless its built-up area also meets the 6,200 sqmt requirement.

 3. Urban Constraints – Limited plots in cities will push schools toward vertical builds.